Menu

 Between 1625 and 1627, a “trial” was held in Licata on the miracles attributed to the Carmelite Saint Angelus, whose martyrdom, according to hagiographic tradition, was said to have occurred in the very town overlooking the Sicilian Channel.
 A detailed study of the proceedings of the trial can be found in the book Miracula et Benefitia: Malattia, Thaumaturgia e devozione a Licata e in Sicilia nella prima età moderna by Marco Papasidero, published by Edizioni Carmelitane.

-Bl. Ángel Hostench, Lucas of St. Joseph and Companions
+Bl. Ángel M. Prat Hostench, Lucas of St. Joseph Tristany Pujol and Companions, Martyrs

 The Commissariat of Catalonia was established in 1932.
 Almost immediately difficuties began.
 In February 1934 the Carmelite church was desecrated.
 In October Communist guards were placed at the door of the priory to prevent the religious from leaving.
 In June 1936 the mayor forbade religious from teaching in the schools and working in hospitals.
 Shortly thereafter, a Carmelite was stoned while walking on the street.
 The only newspaper to defend the religious was closed down on July 18th.
 The following day churches and monasteries were pillaged, ransacked, and burned.
 On July 20, the Feast of St. Elijah, the community disbanded.